instabase/foundation/README.md

 ## Installing

-If installing from source, run the following command in this projects root directory
+If installing from source, run the following commands in this projects root directory

 ```
+make generate-proto
 pip install .
 ```